archinetai/vat-pytorch/README.md

 ## Usage

 ### Extract Model
 The first thing we have to do is extract the chunk of the model that we want to perturb adversarially.
-A generic example with Huggingface's RoBERTa for sequence classification is as follows, where we can choose the start layer:
+A generic example with Huggingface's RoBERTa for sequence classification is as follows:

 ```py
 import torch.nn as nn